How Does Our Collaborative Divorce Retainer Work?

 Every lawyer and law firm has different fee agreements and retainer requirements.
 This post only applies to how things work at Family Diplomacy: A Collaborative Law Firm and not to other law firms.

-Further, the Initial Fee does not include any costs, such as the court’s filing fee to finalize your divorce.
-It also does not include fees for your spouse’s Collaborative Lawyer or to any other professional (such as a Collaborative Facilitator or Neutral Financial Professional) who may be on your Collaborative Divorce Team.
+Further, the evergreen retainer does not include fees for your spouse’s Collaborative Lawyer or to any other professional (such as a Collaborative Facilitator or Neutral Financial Professional) who may be on your Collaborative Divorce Team.
+Those professionals will need to be paid separately

 Conclusion